File: how to nourish, style and maintain your hair?

 I also don't use conditioner since its use is more intended to repair dry and damaged hair or hair lacking volume.

-In addition, my hairdresser applies a scrub and a scalp mask every three to four weeks, which helps eliminate dead skin, promote blood circulation and... relax!
+In addition, my hairdresser applies a scrub and scalp mask every three to four weeks, which helps to eliminate dead skin, promote blood circulation and... relax!

 Taking care of your hair

-As we have just seen, knowing your hair type is essential to taking care of it .
-But concretely, how do we do it on a daily basis?
-This is what I will explain to you right away...
+As we have just seen, knowing your hair type is essential to take care of it .
+But in concrete terms, how do you do it on a daily basis?
+That's what I'll explain to you right away...

 If you read carefully, you will surely be able to have a mane as beautiful as Florian.
-You know what remains to be done...
+You know what you have to do...

 Christophe's analysis

-We know that those with thick hair would like it to be thin, that those with curly hair would like not to be thin, that blondes would like to be brown and vice versa...
+We know that those with thick hair would like it to be thin, that curly hair would like it not to be curly, that blondes would like to be brown and vice versa...
 In short, can we fight against the nature of our hair?

-Yes and no. It all depends on the priority and the effort (in time and money) that we wish to provide.
+Yes and no. It all depends on the priority and the effort (in time and money) that one wishes to provide.
 In cinema: everything is possible!
-In everyday life, it's not always that simple.
-The question would be: should we fight against our nature or turn it into an asset?
+In everyday life, it is not always so simple.
+The question would be: should one fight against one's nature or make it an asset?

 When it comes to clothing, a good wardrobe is based on good basics.
 What about the “ideal toiletry bag”?
-What are the essential products to take care of your hair?
+What are the essential products for taking care of your hair?

-Like a locker room, each kit should be different.
-However, there are a few invariants including: a good shampoo, a TIGI flat brush, a 3-row boar bristle brush, a comb, salt water spray, non-greasy flexible modeling paste, a dryer, a pocket mirror (for the profile and the back) and possibly a mini trimmer…
+Like a wardrobe, each kit should be different.
+However, there are a few invariants including: a good shampoo, a TIGI flat brush, a 3-row boar bristle brush, a comb, salt water spray, non-greasy flexible modeling paste, a hair dryer, a pocket mirror (for the side and back) and possibly a mini clipper…

 A Shu Uemura styling wax, a comb, an Ocean Mist from Sachajuan and a TIGI flat brush... enough to start the ideal toiletry bag according to Christophe.

-The Internet is full of “grandmothers' tips” for taking care of your hair and giving it volume, shine, softness...
-Avocados, eggs, honey, clay, everything goes there.
-What do you think ?
+The Internet is full of "grandmother's tips" for caring for your hair and giving it volume, shine, softness...
+Avocados, eggs, honey, clay, everything goes.
+What do you think?

-It's like looking for a treatment solution on the Internet: it's very risky.
-You absolutely must check the origin of the text, the credibility of this person and see if it really suits you.
-The diagnosis is very important, it is 50% of the success.
+It's like looking for a cure on the Internet: it's very risky.
+You absolutely have to check the origin of the text, the credibility of this person and see if it really suits you.
+The diagnosis is very important, it's 50% of the success.

 How to wash them?